flyonspeed/TronView/README.md

-## hud.cfg
+## config.cfg

-hud.cfg can be created and sit in the same dir as the hud.py python app.
+config.cfg can be created and sit in the same dir as the main.py python app.
 It's used for configuring the hud.
-View hud_config_example.cfg for a example of options.
+View config_example.cfg for a example of options.

-Here is a example hud.cfg file:
+Here is a example config.cfg file:

 <pre>

-[HUD]
+[Main]
 #when running in xwindows,mac,win this will show hud in window if set.
 window=640,480